 How long must concrete cure before staining?

-Concrete needs to cure completely before staining or sealing.
-The curing process allows excess water in the concrete to evaporate.
+Wait at least 1 month after the concrete was poured before applying stain.
+Concrete needs to cure completely before staining or sealing, and the curing process allows the excess water in the concrete to evaporate.

 If you don’t allow it to evaporate, then any stains or sealers won’t soak into the concrete and may end up flaking off.